MehmetCagriK/LinuxWorks/LinuxCommandLineBasics1.md

 ### Some Common Commands

-* ls: lists the name of the files in the current directory
+* ls: Lists the name of the files in the current directory
-* unzip: takes one argument.
+* unzip: Takes one argument.
 It unzips the file and lists the file names.
-* cat: this command "concatenates" the file.
+* cat: This command "concatenates" the file.
 It is useful for quickly checking a file content.
-*
+Note: When typing arguments or commands, press tab key to use auto-complete feature.
+Double tab will bring the list of the files that are matched by the pattern.
+* wc: This is the word count program.
+It prints the lines, words and bytes are in the file.
+* diff: Compares files and tells you how they differ.
+The output starting with
+< belongs to the left file and the output starts with the > right belongs to
+the right file.

+### Manual Pages

+You don' t have to remember every detail about a command.
+All common shell programs come with the manual.